 How to install Windows 11 on unsupported hardware

-Microsoft has a PC Health Check App, which you should download and run.
-The app confirms whether your system is incompatible with Windows 11, and lists out the components responsible for the ineligibility.
+Microsoft has a PC Health Check App, which you need to download and run.
+The app confirms whether or not your system is incompatible with Windows 11, and lists out the components responsible for the ineligibility.

-Additionally, you will also need to check your boot system type in Windows.
+You will also need to check your boot system type in Windows.
 Open the System Information app by searching for msinfo in your Start Menu.
-Click on System Summary in the left pane, and check what your BIOS Mode says.
+Click System Summary in the left pane, and check what your BIOS Mode says.
 It should be BIOS or UEFI.

-This method will require you to have a USB drive that is at least 8GB in size.
+This method will require you to have a USB drive of at least 8GB.
 You will be creating a bootable USB drive using an official Windows 11 ISO and a bootable creator app called Rufus.